berops/claudie/docs/input-manifest/api-reference.md

   Map of user defined labels, which will be applied on every node in the node pool.
 This field is optional.

-  By default, Claudie applies following labels on every node in the cluster.
+  By default, Claudie applies following labels on every node in the cluster, together with those defined by the user.

   | Key                              | Value                                            |
   | -------------------------------- | ------------------------------------------------ |